hmeine/qimage2ndarray/doc/index.rst

   * handles non-standard widths and respects QImage's 32-bit row alignment

+  * tested with Python 2 and Python 3, and various Qt wrappers

 * `Masked arrays`_ are also supported and are converted into QImages with transparent pixels.